berkyaglioglu/Parallel-Graph-Isomorphism/README.md

 # Parallel-Graph-Isomorphism

+Usage:
+To run an experiment with 10k,20k,30k vertices and 10, 100, 1000, 5000 edges per vertex:
+compile nauty by running make command in nauty26r12 g++ gen_and_solve2.cpp nauty26r12/nauty.a
+./a.out
+You will see the generated graphs at graphs2 dir.
+Also there will be a file nauty_times.txt with execution times of nauty to solve  the isomorphism.

+To solve an instance of the problem with our code: g++ -fopenmp main.cpp graphio.cpp
+./a.out filename (graphs2/20000v_10d_c1.txt) vertexcount (20000) ---------> v : vertex, d : edge per vertex, c: graphnum (first such graph, second such graph etc)
+ex: ./a.out graphs2/20000v_10d_c1.txt 20000

 ## Description of Application
 We plan to implement a parallel algorithm to solve the graph isomorphism problem.
 Informally, graph isomorphism problem is deciding whether two given graphs have the same structure.
 Given two graphs G<sub>1</sub> = (V<sub>1</sub>,E<sub>1</sub>) and G<sub>2</sub> = (V<sub>2</sub>,E<sub>2</sub>), an isomorphism from G<sub>1</sub> to G<sub>2</sub> is a bijection f : V<sub>1</sub> → V<sub>2</sub> such that (i,j) ∈ E<sub>1</sub> if and only if (f(i),f(j)) ∈ E<sub>2</sub>.
 If such an isomorphism exists, the graphs are called isomorphic.
 Graph isomorphism problem is known to be in NP but not known whether it is NP-complete or in P. Since there is no algorithm to solve the problem in polynomial time, we assume the task is complex enough for our project.
 	Also, the more general problem of finding isomorphisms in subgraphs is known to be NP-complete, but we are going to focus on graph isomorphism in this project.